alshedivat/al-folio/_news/online_living.md

 related_posts: false
 ---

-update on 2024-03-30: my [Gallery](https://gallery.alirezad.ir) is online now for my taken photos gallery
+_update on 2024-03-30_: my [Gallery](https://gallery.alirezad.ir) is online now for my taken photos gallery

 I created this news post to write about my websites and blogs on the internet.